jjstrydom/disaster-response-pipelines/README.md

 - nltk
 - sklearn
 - flask
+- joblib
+- plotly
+- psutil

+For the most up to date information see Pipfile in the root folder.

 ## Dataset
 Dataset is built from `disaster_categories.csv` and `disaster_messages.csv` included in the repo in the `data` folder.